 Your Job Hunting Checklist

 You’ve got a lot on your mind when you’re looking for your next job.
-Before you Google, "hiring near me," follow this easy job hunting checklist to ensure you're putting your best foot forward before you click "apply."
+Before you Google, "job posting near me," follow this easy job hunting checklist to ensure you're putting your best foot forward before you click "apply."

-Many hiring managers will do a quick search on you to see what appears online – including on social media.
+Many hiring managers and job recruiters will do a quick search on you to see what appears online – including on social media.
 Make sure you aren’t leaving the wrong impression.

-First and foremost, lock down your security settings so they aren’t public.
+First and foremost, update your security settings on your personal profiles so your social media profiles aren’t public.
 In other words, you want only those connected to you to be able to see your posts.
-However, you’re not out of the woods yet.
-Your profile picture will still show up in a public search.
-Be sure to take a look and make sure it’s appropriate.
-If it’s not, now is the time to change it.
+However, your profile picture will still show up in a public search.
+Make sure the image is appropriate and change it if not.

 If you’ve gotten yourself into a Twitter spat, now is the time to start deleting those tweets.

-It’s understandable if you’re not able to take a recruiter’s call at any time of the day.
-But make sure you have space in your voicemail box for them to leave you a message.
-When they do, call back as soon as you are able to.
+It’s understandable if you’re not able to take a recruiter’s call at any time of the day, but make sure you have space in your voicemail box for them to leave you a message.
+When they do, call back as soon as possible.
 A good rule of thumb is to return calls within one business day.

-Most of all, you don’t want to use an address that is too cute.
+Most importantly, don't opt for an email address that’s excessively playful or whimsical.
 While you may be the biggest Cowboys fan on the planet, CowboysFan1234 isn’t the most professional email address.

 While not all jobs require you to have a resume, it can never hurt to have one at the ready.
-There is nothing worse than having to do one at the last minute.
-You’ll rarely do yourself justice when you’re rushed.
+Creating a resume in a rush will lead to a poor final product.

-If it’s been a while since you’ve updated your resume, take a look now and spiff it up.
-Many employers use something called an Applicant Tracking System (often called an ATS).
+If it’s been a while since you’ve updated your resume, spend time updating it.
+Many employers use Applicant Tracking Systems (ATS) that store your resume during the talent acquisition process.
 It’s important to include keywords and format your resume properly for an ATS.
 Need advice?
-Our professional team is happy to help you spiff up your resume for success.
+Our professional team is happy to help you update your resume for success.

 Line up a list of people who know you both personally and professionally who are willing to say a good word about you to future employers.
 Have their names, phone numbers, addresses, and email addresses written down so you can find them quickly when asked.